 - Currently, available chemotherapy drugs indicated for prostate cancer:

-- Taxotere® (docetaxel)- Phase III randomized studies have shown that Taxotere in combination with either Prednisone or Estramustine can significantly improve survival on average by 2 months in patients with hormone-resistant prostate cancer
+- Taxotere® (docetaxel)- Phase III randomized studies have shown that Taxotere in combination with either Prednisone or Estramustine can significantly improve survival on average by two months in patients with hormone-resistant prostate cancer

-- Jevtana®(cabazitaxel) – indicated in combination with prednisone for the treatment of patients with metastatic hormone-refractory prostate cancer (mHRPC) previously treated with a docetaxel-based treatment regimen
+- Jevtana®(cabazitaxel) – indicated in combination with prednisone for treating patients with metastatic hormone-refractory prostate cancer (mHRPC) previously treated with a docetaxel-based treatment regimen.

 - Emcyt® (estramustine)